ARMmbed/esp8266-driver/README.md

 make sure that the firmware in your module is compatible with Mbed OS, follow the [Update guide](https://developer.mbed.org/teams/ESP8266/wiki/Firmware-Update).

-We advise updating the [AT firmware](https://www.espressif.com/en/support/download/at?keys=) to at least version 1.7.0.0.
+This driver supports AT firmware version from 1.3.0 to 1.7.0.
+We advise updating the [AT firmware](https://www.espressif.com/en/support/download/at?keys=) to at least version 1.7.0.

-The `v1.6` driver supports AT firmware up to version 1.6.2.
-Mbed OS 5.10 supports AT firmware up to version 1.6.2.
-The `v1.7` driver found from Mbed OS 5.11 allows you to use AT firmware version 1.7.0.0.

-**NOTE** This refers to AT firmware version, not SDK version.

-**NOTE** AT firmware version numbers and driver version numbers do not necessarily correspond: driver version `v1.7` does not imply AT FW version 1.7.0.0 support.

 ## Restrictions